nmrugg/to-title-case/README.md

 # To Title Case for JavaScript

+(Forked, by nmrugg, just for the fun of it.)

-Instructions: Include the to-title-case.js script and use the new .toTitleCase() method on the string you want converted.
+Instructions: Include the to-title-case.js script and use to_title_case() on the strings you want converted.

-## History
-### 2.0.1 / 2012-01-06

-- Fixed IE 7 breakage introduced in 2.0.
-Don't treat strings like character arrays.

-### 2.0 / 2012-01-06

-- 15% less code and 35% easier to understand.
-- Small words list moved to variable for easy modification.
-- Test titles rewritten to focus on a single issue per title.
-- More braces to make style guides and JSLint happier.

 ## License

 To Title Case 2.0 – http://individed.com/code/to-title-case/
-Copyright © 2008–2012 David Gouch.
+Copyright © 2008–2013 David Gouch.
 Licensed under the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal